-- Run of river systems have been assigned a likelihood of rare, rather than very rare, due to the inability to forecast beyond three months, even though the likelihood of restrictions over the 3 month forecast period is very rare. - For the Battery Creek, restrictions are unlikely, but could occur if extremely dry conditions were to eventuate over summer/autumn, despite Bureau seasonal climate outlooks suggesting otherwise.

-- For the Ruby Creek system, restrictions are not forecast over the coming 12 months for the expected climate outlook.
-However, this system already required the development of supplementary options due to reduced storage levels in June 2017.
+- Run of river systems have been assigned a likelihood of rare, rather than very rare, due to the inability to forecast beyond three months, even though the likelihood of restrictions over the 3 month forecast period is very rare. - For the Battery Creek and Agnes River systems, restrictions are possible if extremely dry conditions were to eventuate over summer/autumn. - For the Ruby Creek system, restrictions are not forecast over the coming 12 months for the expected climate outlook.
+However, this system already required the development of supplementary options due to reduced storage levels in 2017.
 Longer-term modelling suggests that severe restrictions may eventuate under the worst drought scenario.
-As such, this system has been assigned a likelihood rating of likely rather than rare. - For all other systems, the likelihood of restrictions is estimated to be rare to very rare over the outlook period.
+As such, this system has been assigned a likelihood rating of possible. - For all other systems, the likelihood of restrictions is estimated to be rare to very rare over the outlook period.